ibm-cloud-docs/app-configuration/ac-integrate-sdk-android.md

    - `guid` - GUID of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the dashboard.
    - `apikey` - ApiKey of the {{site.data.keyword.appconfig_short}} service.
 Get it from the service credentials section of the dashboard.
    - `collectionId` - Id of the collection created in {{site.data.keyword.appconfig_short}} service instance.
+   - `environmentId`: Id of the environment created in App Configuration service instance under the Environments section.

 1. Listen to the feature changes